Carbon-izer Presents Northwest Freeway (Outer Belt)

 Shell / 40203 U.S. 290

-Field Store Road got its start as a freeway destination when a small gas station (Chevron brand) began building on a cul-de-sac created during freeway construction.
+Field Store Road got its start as a freeway destination when a small gas station (Chevron brand) began building on a cul-de-sac created during freeway construction (now named Mayer-Waller Road).
 "Rocky's B-B-Q Grille" opened in summer 2010 but within its first few years, it changed hands and became Field Store BBQ (at least by my memory...for some reason I remember being it under construction in early 2009), then Irv's Field Store by 2013, then eventually simply Irv's with a repainted red sign by August 2014.
 Not long after it was simply "Irv's", construction began next door which by March 2015 was revealed to be a new gas canopy with diesel (the canopy is a simple green one) with a large concrete pad for trucks.
 That's right: they "upgraded" to being a truck stop.
 For Irv's, I actually have before and after pictures.
 Here's my picture from May 2014, back when it was still Field Store.
 Notice obviously-tacked-on later "Irv's" sign.
 My second picture comes from December 2015, with what Irv's looked like for several years afterwards.
 Sorry it's a bit darker (a lot darker, actually) than it should be, it was a new camera and I was still learning how to use it.
 In 2019, Waller began to build a water tower behind the gas station.
 A visit around that time showed that Irv's had some video gambling machines, but only with small, non-money prizes.

 Comfort Inn & Suites / 39502 US-290